aws-samples/serverless-patterns/fifo-sqs-redrive/README.md

 ## How it works

 * This template creates two Amazon SQS queues - `MyOriginalQueue.fifo` and `MyReProcessQueue.fifo` along with DLQ `MyDeadLetterQueue.fifo`.
-* The template also creates two AWS Lambda functions `MyOriginalQueuePollerFunction` and `MyReProcessQueuePollerFunction` to poll messages from `MyOriginalQueue.fifo` and `MyReProcessQueue.fifo` respectively through event source mapping.
+* The template also creates two AWS Lambda functions `MyOriginalQueueFunction` and `ReProcessQueueFunction` to poll messages from `MyOriginalQueue.fifo` and `MyReProcessQueue.fifo` respectively through event source mapping.
-* The Lambda function `MyOriginalQueuePollerFunction` raises exception to similate message processing failure.
+* The Lambda function `MyOriginalQueueFunction` raises exception to simulate message processing failure.
 Hence the message moves to DLQ `MyDeadLetterQueue.fifo` once the retry is exhausted.
 * We then redrive the message from DLQ `MyDeadLetterQueue.fifo` to `MyReProcessQueue.fifo` using AWS CLI command.
-* Message is successfully processed by `MyReProcessQueuePollerFunction` Lambda function.
+* Message is successfully processed by `ReProcessQueueFunction` Lambda function.

 Please refer to the architecture diagram below: